 - Star Wars -

-- R2-D2 has survived the entire series and according to the Star Wars Expanded Universe is still alive to this day.
+- R2-D2 has survived the entire series and according to Star Wars Legends is still alive to this day.
 Unlike most droids, who have regular memory wipes, Artoo has never had one in its entire 200 or so years (and counting) of existence.